 If your site isn’t mobile responsive, showing up properly on everyone’s mobile device, you’ll also take a hit.

-Google’s even releasing a mobile-first algorithm soon because more people browse the web and search on mobile devices.
+Google’s even released a mobile-first update because more people browse the web and search on mobile devices.

 Not only does a poor mobile website hurt your conversions, but now it also can hurt your SEO presence.

 Start by using Google’s mobile testing tool to see how your site performs on mobile devices.
 They’ll even give you tips to help speed it up.

 How fast your site loads overall can also have a huge impact on SEO, so try the PageSpeed insight tool as well.
 It’ll give you tips on how to speed up your site.

 If you still have issues, consider using a usability testing tool like these to see where users get hung up on your site.

 Back in the day, people used to put white text on a white background.